On Separate Normalization in Self-supervised Transformers: Background

 \subsection{Uniformity of the Learned Representations}

-The dimensional collapse in self-supervised representation learning is a common phenomenon where the embedding vectors only span a lower-dimensional subspace~\citep{jing2021understanding}.
-This means that the model fails to capture the full complexity of the input data and instead collapses to a simpler representation.
+The dimensional collapse in self-supervised representation learning is a common phenomenon where the embedding vectors only span a lower-dimensional subspace~\citep{jing2021understanding} of the entire vector space.
+This means that the model fails to capture data patterns with full power and instead collapses to a simpler representation.
 Contrastive methods~\citep{oord2018representation,chen2020simple} have been one of the standard approaches to address this problem.
-Specifically, based on Gaussian potential, \citet{wang2020understanding} propose the \textit{uniformity} metric (loss) to quantify the degree of dimensional collapse.
-Given a set of representation vectors $\{\bh_1,\ldots,\bh_N\}$ from a dataset of size $N$, the uniformity metric, $\calL_\calU $, is computed as follows:
+Specifically, \citet{wang2020understanding} propose the \textit{uniformity} metric (loss) to quantify the degree of dimensional collapse.
+Given a set of representation vectors $\{\bh_1,\ldots,\bh_N\}$ from a dataset of size $N$, the uniformity metric $\calL_\calU $ is computed as follows:

 If the distribution of the representation is perfectly uniform, then the numerical value of $\calL_\calU$ will converge to -4 as the dimension of $\bh$ increases to infinity~\citep{wang2020understanding}.